newdexterity/Sensorized-Objects/README.md

 ## Molding
 ### Urethane/ Silicone Mixing
 **Note:** Before molding the mold should be sprayed with mold release and **ensure not to spray objects** as this may prevent the objects soft skin from sticking correctly to the soft object halves.
-1. Read the unrethane/ silicone instructions to determine **mix ratio** and **work time**
+1. Read the urethane/ silicone instructions to determine **mix ratio** and **work time**
     - Work time will determine how quickly you will need to degas and inject the material into the mold.
-2. Pour appropriate resin and hardener portions instructed by the suppliers mix ratio.
+2. Pour appropriate resin and hardener portions as instructed by the suppliers mix ratio.
-3. Mix togeather thoroughly.
+3. Mix together thoroughly.
 5. Place mixture into vacuum chamber to degas.
 6. Pour or inject urethane/ silicone mixture into mold.
 ### Markers
 Instructional videos for molding the markers can be found below.
 When molding the markers using a softer urethane or silicon (e.g **Smooth On Vytaflex 30**) will make insertion and removal of the markers into and out of the object halves significantly easier.
 #### Optical Markers/ Polhemus Markers
 [![flatMaker](https://user-images.githubusercontent.com/54158341/74596792-f2724100-50b8-11ea-9a1f-15151a7673b6.JPG)](https://www.youtube.com/watch?v=eXIwOtoV1qc "flatMaker")
-#### AR Markers
+#### ArUco Marker Mounts
 [![ARMaker](https://user-images.githubusercontent.com/54158341/74596832-762c2d80-50b9-11ea-9c4e-b6d14c671c77.JPG)](https://www.youtube.com/watch?v=xcrOEh82KFU "ARMaker")

 ### Soft Objects